Search for content

 Service action service times

-The base value for the service times for service actions at a stop is the sum of the pickupServiceTime of all pickups and the deliveryServiceTime of all deliveries.
-If the location of the stop has applyVehicleDependentServiceTimeFactor set to true, this base value is multiplied with the serviceTimeFactor of the corresponding vehicle to get the service time for service action.
-Otherwise the base value itself is the service time for service actions.
+The base value for the service times for service actions at a stop is the sum of pickupServiceTime for all pickups and the deliveryServiceTime of all deliveries.
+If the location of the stop has applyVehicleDependentServiceTimeFactor set to true, this base value is multiplied serviceTimeFactor by the corresponding vehicle to get the service time for service action.
+Otherwise, the base value itself is the service time for service actions.

 Example